PC Gamer: Review system

 PC Gamer reviews are written by the magazine's editors and freelance writers, and rate games on a percent scale.
 In August 2023, Baldur's Gate 3 became the first game to receive a rating of 97% in the UK edition.
 Prior to this, no game was awarded more than 96% by the UK edition (Kerbal Space Program, Civilization II, Half-Life, Half-Life 2, Minecraft, Spelunky and Quake II).
 In the US edition, no game has yet received a rating higher than 98% (Sid Meier's Alpha Centauri, Half-Life 2, and Crysis).

-In the UK edition, the lowest numerical score was 2%, awarded to The 4th Golden Satellite Awards for Interactive Media Winner Big Brother 1.
-The sequel, Big Brother 2, was given an even lower score of N/A%, the review explaining that "[PC Gamer] put as much effort into reviewing it as they did in making the game".
+In the UK edition, the lowest numerical score was 2%, awarded to Big Brother: The Game.
+The sequel, Big Brother 2, was given an even lower score of N/A%, the review explaining that "We'll put the same effort into giving it a mark as they've made creating the game."
 In issue 255, August 2013, the score of 2% was matched by the review of the re-released Leisure Suit Larry: Magna Cum Laude, originally given 3% when it first launched.
 In the US edition, the lowest score awarded was 4%, given to Mad Dog McCree, unseating the previously lowest-rated game, Skydive!, given 5%.